jnozzi/cocoadev.com/markdown/NSArrayControllerData.md

-I have a problem with General/NSArrayController : I have a General/NSTableView and a General/NSArrayController that is bound to.
-There are, for example, 5 values for each General/NSManagedObject of the General/NSArrayController.
+I have a problem with NSArrayController : I have a NSTableView and a NSArrayController that is bound to.
+There are, for example, 5 values for each NSManagedObject of the NSArrayController.
 But what I want is to have a 6th column, calculated ,and that depends on the other Objects...

-To try to be clear, each object is a financial transaction, with an amount, and I want my General/NSTableView to print a balance for each transaction, indicating the account balance up to this particular transaction.
+To try to be clear, each object is a financial transaction, with an amount, and I want my NSTableView to print a balance for each transaction, indicating the account balance up to this particular transaction.
 That is : that balance value depends on the previous transaction and the current transaction amount.

 I've tried to add a instance variable in the Transaction Class :